Machine

 });

-from smolvm import Machine, MachineConfig, MountSpec, ResourceSpec
+from smol import Machine, MachineConfig, MountSpec, ResourceSpec

-# Basic creation
+# Basic creation (local embedded engine — the default)

-machine = await Machine.create(MachineConfig(name="my-machine"))
+machine = Machine.create()

 # With configuration